Why Village Green RVA?

 For decades—even centuries—the village green was the heart of community and family activities.

-The village green was where families frequently gathered in fun and fellowship throughout the week, and human needs were met by caring and compassionate families within the community.
+The village green was where families frequently gathered for fun and fellowship throughout the week, and human needs were met by caring and compassionate families within the community.

 While villages have now become cities—and families have grown exponentially in number, diversity, and complexity—people and compassionate organizations yearn to come together to be the village green for families and communities in the RVA region.